Daniel Hubmann

-Daniel Hubmann (born 16 April 1983 in Eschlikon, Thurgau) is a Swiss orienteering competitor, world champion in all three individual disciplines and multiple winner of the overall Orienteering World Cup.
-He is the brother of Martin Hubmann.
-Daniel also has his own fan club which is run by New Zealand Orienteer Joseph Lynch.
+Daniel Hubmann (born 16 April 1983 in Eschlikon, Thurgau) is a Swiss orienteering competitor.
+Hubmann is the most successful male Swiss orienteer of all time, with 9 Gold medals at the World Orienteering Championships.
+In 2023, with his victory in the relay at the 2023 World Orienteering Championships, Hubmann became the oldest competitor to win a gold medal at the World Orienteering Championships, at the age of 40 years and 61 days.
+Hubmann is currently the third most successful male orienteer of all time, behind Thierry Gueorgiou and Olav Lundanes, and has won more medals in total than any other male orienteer.

+Early life

+Hubmann started orienteering at the age of 12.
+Hubmann originally trained to be a carpenter from 1999-2003.
+He became Junior World Champion in 2002 in Alicante, both in the long distance and with the Swiss relay team.
+He first competed at the World Orienteering Championships for Switzerland in 2004- his first year as a senior- where he finished in the top 10 twice.

 Career

 Early results

 Hubmann received a silver medal at the Sprint World Orienteering Championships in 2005, and again in 2006, and a bronze medal in the relay event in 2005 as member of the Swiss Relay team.
-He became Junior World Champion in 2002 in Alicante, both in the long distance and with the Swiss relay team.
+Hubmann turned professional in 2007.

 2008

 Hubmann won the men's overall World Cup in 2008, before Thierry Gueorgiou and Matthias Merz.

 He won the long distance at the 2008 World Orienteering Championships in Olomouc (before Anders Nordberg), and finished second in the sprint event after Andrey Khramov.
 He received a bronze medal in the relay event with the Swiss team, together with Baptiste Rollier and Matthias Merz.

 He also had success in the European Orienteering Championships, receiving three silver medals.